getodk/docs/docs/collect-security.rst

 Your lock screen can show a lot about your life.
 Your Android phone or tablet can limit what's shown on the lock screen in order to prevent others from seeing your personal content as it comes in.

-1. Go to Settings app then :gesture:`Tap` on :guilabel:`Sounds & notifications` under the :guilabel:`Device` section.
+1. Go to Settings app then Tap on :guilabel:`Sounds & notifications` under the :guilabel:`Device` section.

    .. image:: /img/collect-best-practices/settings.png
       :alt: Image showing Settings app.